Equal Pay Registration Certificate (EPRC) - FAQS

 Employers with 99 or fewer employees: Businesses with 99 or fewer employees are not required to obtain an Equal Pay Registration Certificate.
 If a business receives a notice to certify or recertify and the business has 99 or fewer employees, or had 100 or more employees and now has 99 or fewer employees, the business must file an enrollment form with IDOL (see FAQ 13).

-If your business has ONE EIN number but multiple locations, you must create only one login for your business on the EPRC portal.
+If your business has one EIN number but multiple locations, you must create only one login for your business on the EPRC portal.
+The address provided in your EPRC account should be the best address for business correspondence and does not need to be an Illinois address.

-The portal is designed for you to register multiple businesses under one login when you have a separate business.
-A separate business is a business name that has a different/separate EIN or FEIN.
-If you created a login for a business/EIN that has 99 or fewer employees, then you must 1) complete the Exemption/Business Name Change Form for that business name (See FAQ 14); you cannot delete an EPRC account or delete a business name added to an EPRC account for auditing purposes.
+If you created a login for a business/EIN that has 99 or fewer employees, then you first must complete the Exemption/Business Name Change Form for that business name (See FAQ 14); you cannot delete an EPRC account or delete a business name added to an EPRC account for auditing purposes.

-After receiving an initial Equal Pay Registration Certificate, businesses are required to recertify every two years from the date your last certificate was issued.
+After receiving an initial Equal Pay Registration Certificate, businesses are required to recertify every two years from the date their last certificate was issued.
 IDOL will contact businesses by email to all email addresses provided in your EPRC account 180 days prior to recertification deadlines.

 Illinois employees are the individuals who worked at your factory/facility/office in Illinois plus the 100% remote employees who report directly to Illinois management.